 The story...

-A friend of mine met my mother in her independent-living home on Tuesday.
-I introduced him to her and they settled down to one-hour conversation about her life past and present - him in a chair and her laying comfortably in bed.
+A close friend of mine met my mother in her independent-living home in November 2023.
+I introduced him to her and they settled down to a one-hour conversation about her life past and present - him in a chair and her laying comfortably in bed.
 It was a great joy listening to my mother describe her life - mostly good but there was bad stuff too.
 She shared her hope that her kids, grand kids, and great-grand kids would go to church.
 Her greatest pain was the loss of her husband in 2011 - she described how she missed him every day.
 They lived a good life and that made her happy.
-The surprises and joys, in her current life, were centered around the different people that are caring for her and meeting her needs.
+The surprises and joys, in her current life, were centered around the different people that cared for her and met her needs.
 "I never was around people like that, I really like them and some of them feel like friends."
-That was her unexpected joy - she thinks that relationships like these might be why she lived so long.
+That was her unexpected joy - she thought that relationships like those might be why she lived so long.

 Just for today...